by Max Barry

 Regional Power: Very High

-Commonwealth of Liberty contains 442 nations, the 75th most in the world.
+Commonwealth of Liberty contains 287 nations, the 109th most in the world.

 Today's World Census Report

-The Most Cultured in Commonwealth of Liberty
+The Safest in Commonwealth of Liberty

 NationWA CategoryMotto